-Defining the Ad type is an integral part of the AdWords naming convention.
+Defining the Ad type is an integral part of the Google Ads naming convention.
 It becomes easy to find out which types of Ads are delivering the desired results.
-There are several Ad types, to name a few – Display ads, Search ads, Shopping ads, Remarketing ads and so on.
+There are several Ad types, to name a few – Display ads, Search ads, Shopping ads, Remarketing ads, and so on.

-Sales, offers and discount variable helps to promptly fetch the details of the festive/offer campaigns.
+Sales offers and discount variable helps to promptly fetch the details of the festive/offer campaigns.
 For example, you can name your campaign “Christmas Offer 2020”, “Diwali Sale 2020” etc.